 A father bids farewell to twin toddlers after Syria attack

-In this picture taken on Tuesday April 4, 2017, SAbdul-Hamid Alyousef, 29, holds his twin babies who were killed during a suspected chemical weapons attack, in Khan Sheikhoun in the northern province of Idlib, Syria.
-Alyousef also lost his wife, two brothers, nephews and many other family members in the attack that claimed scores of his relatives.
+Alyousef al... .
+In this picture taken on Tuesday April 4, 2017, Abdul-Hamid Alyousef, 29, cries as he holds his twin babies who were killed during a suspected chemical weapons attack, in Khan Sheikhoun town, in the northern province of Idlib, S... .

 Discussions